Welcome to the Bay Area Nuclear Data Program!

 Mathis Wiedeking

-Mathis Wiedeking is a Staff Scientist within the Nuclear Data Group at Lawrence Berkeley National Laboratory (LBNL).
+Mathis Wiedeking is a Staff Scientist and the Deputy Program Head for the Nuclear Data Program at Lawrence Berkeley National Laboratory (LBNL).
 His primary research interests revolve around the investigation of the quasi-continuum through the measurement of photon strength functions and nuclear level densities using gamma-ray spectroscopy techniques in conjunction with particle detectors. more

 Walid Younes